 What if you want to stay on at the Property after the lease of your clothes shop comes to an end?
 You might well not want the Landlord to be able to evict you on a whim.
 It can take years to build up a following at a particular location, so the last thing you might want is for the Landlord to get rid of you.
 You can reduce the chances of this happening by making sure that you are granted a lease that is protected under the provisions of the Landlord and Tenant Act 1954.

 Call Chris today on 0151 227 3391.
 He is an experienced shop lease solicitor.
-He offers a free consultation and a fixed fee no obligation quote for your clothes shop lease!
+He offers a free no obligation quote for your clothes shop lease!

 Property companies are coming under increasing pressure to offer their tenants rental agreement concessions, including variable rather than fixed leases, as the ongoing pandemic continues to deter both UK and foreign customers from visiting high street shops and stores.

 Fashion retailers are among the worst affected by the ongoing lockdowns and current retail slump.
 In the US, the major chain Urban Outfitters has called for variable leases, where the level of rent is performance-linked and dependent on turnover, while the owner of Tommy Hilfiger has, along with a number of other major fashion retailers, sought rent relief for its stores.

 The owner of London’s Covent Garden market has also begun to offer certain tenants variable leases, which is indicative of the mood among some property companies that there is a need to share the pain with their retail tenants.
 Other landlords are more resistant to the idea of variable rents, but it may ultimately prove to be the least bad option for them and mutually beneficial.